• Awesome Image

 What happens to the excess energy my solar system produces?

 Excess energy that is not consumed by your house during the "sunny" part of the day, goes back to the grid (electrical company) if you do not have a battery storage solution.
 What happens to that?
-It depends if your electrical company does "net metering 1 to 1 credits", or "net billing, sometimes termed" which are not 1 to 1.
+It depends if your electrical company does "net metering 1 to 1 credits", or "net billing, sometimes termed" which are not 1 to 1 credits.
 Almost all Indiana electrical companies have switched to net billing, or will soon.
-AEP will no longer honor new net metering contracts at the end of June 2022, and will switch to net billing starting July 1st 2022.
+AEP will no longer honor new net metering contracts past June 2022.
 Net billing allows the electrical company to charge you 9 cents per kWh for example, but only pay you 4 cents per kWh produced.
-This can increase your return on investment (ROI).
-For example you produce 1200kWh per month, and created 1200kWh.
-However your house may have only consumed 600kWh, which means that you still pay for 600kWh of energy at 9 cents per kWh ($54), but they are only paying you 4 cents per kWh for the 600kWh you produced in excess ($24).
-We show you this in each quote we create, we know our customers do not like surprises and appreciate the up front details sometimes left out by the other guys.
+This can increase your return on investment (ROI) if not explained before you get a solar system.
+For example your solar system produces 1200kWh per month and your house consumed 600kWh.
+This means that you still pay for 600kWh of energy at 9 cents per kWh ($54), but they are only paying you 4 cents per kWh for the 600kWh you produced in excess ($24).
+We show you this in each quote we create, we know our customers do not like surprises and appreciate the up front details, sometimes left out by the other guys.